Swift-SOT/swifttools/swifttools/ukssdc/APIDocs/ukssdc/query/GRB.md

 The Swift Data Table is curated by JD Myers at GSFC, and is essentially manually compiled from information contained in GCN circulars.
 This has presented the occasional challenge ingesting everything into a form that can be queried by this API.
 For example, how will a T90 value of "~2" fare with a ">" operator?
 To resolve this, I strip out the non-numeric characters from columns like this, and set some warning columns [which we will look at presently](#dtcaveat).

 The BAT GRB catalogue is a machine-readable catalogue without these issues and so is just ingested directly, but again there a couple of warnings.
-First and most importantly, at the time of writing the catalogue only includes GRBs up to mid-2020.
-I understand that this is due to a known technical issue and will be rectified in the coming months.
+First and most importantly, at the time of writing the catalogue only includes GRBs up to the end of 2023.
 Secondly, when I ingested that table I found a couple of GRBs with duplicate rows; only the first row is ingested ('name' is required as a unique column for combining catalogues).

 Right, with those preliminaries out of the way, let's get to business.